 In 1948 and 1949, the land adjacent to St Joseph’s Church was levelled to provide a site suitable for the Gabrielite complex which included Boys’ Town and the Assumption English School.
 In 1957, the Infant Jesus Sisters’ Convent as well as a school for girls was built in Chestnut Drive.

 On 11th December 1991, St Joseph’s Church installed the first life-sized statues that made up the Stations of the Cross.
 Championed by a long time parishioner, the late Mr Lee Seng Huat, this unique Stations has, since its completion, drawn many Catholics to walk the way of Christ, especially during the Lenten season, .

 Four years later, on 19th April 1995, the Chapel of the Resurrection was blessed and opened by Archbishop Gregory Yong who chose its name.
 The chapel was built over the site of the old cemetery of the Church.

 To cater to a growing community of Catholics in the area, a new parish hall that would accommodate the people was built in 1997.
 More than the physical infrastructure, the Church community started to blossom with the introduction of various initiatives such as the formation of the Divine Mercy Group in 2002, Christian Meditation Group in 2003 and Apostleship of Prayer in 2004.
 An outreach to the migrant community started in 2008 and was renamed the Parish Befriender Group in 2010.

-Today, under Father Edmund Chong as our parish priest, let us always remember where we have come from, never to take our faith for granted and let what has been hard won be drowned in a flood of materialism, indifferentism and ingratitude.
-St Joseph, guardian of the Holy Church of God, pray for us!
+Father Edmund Chong, then parish priest, said “Let us always remember where we have come from, never to take our faith for granted and let what has been hard won be drowned in a flood of materialism, indifferentism and ingratitude.
+St Joseph, guardian of the Holy Church of God, pray for us!”